5 job-saving tips if your references don’t respond

-1. Apologize and state the obvious
+1. Apologize for the inconvenience

 If given the chance, make sure to apologize.
 Then state that this outcome is unusual and you did not anticipate it.
 This way you will highlight that you had no control over it after all.

-2. Provide another reference ASAP
+2. Provide another reference as soon as possible

 As soon as you can, offer another reference.
 It would be best if you contact the reference in advance and warn them about being contacted by an employer.